Public Advocate Bill [HL]

 Overview

-This bill establishes a Public Advocate in England and Wales to support the families of those who die in major incidents.
-The Advocate will advise families, act as a data controller for relevant information, and help them navigate investigations.
+This bill establishes a Public Advocate in England and Wales to support the relatives of those who die in major incidents.
+The Advocate will provide advice and act as a data controller for the families, helping them navigate investigations and access relevant information.

 Description

-The Lord Chancellor will appoint the Advocate, who will be funded by Parliament.
-The Advocate's role is triggered when a large-scale loss of life occurs due to serious health and safety issues, regulatory failures, or other serious events, and when requested by a majority of the deceased's representatives (relatives, etc.) and/or injured survivors.
+The Lord Chancellor appoints the Public Advocate.
+The Advocate's role is activated following a major incident involving significant loss of life due to serious health and safety issues, regulatory failures, or other serious concerns.
+Activation requires both the Advocate's assessment of the situation and a request from over 50% of the deceased's representatives (defined as close family members).

 Government Spending

-The bill requires the government to pay the Advocate's expenses and allowances, the exact amount of which will be determined by the Secretary of State.
-No specific figures are provided in the bill.
+The bill mandates that the Lord Chancellor pay the Advocate's expenses and any allowances determined by the Secretary of State, from funds provided by Parliament.
+No specific figures are provided in the bill itself.

 Groups Affected

-- Families of deceased: Will receive support and advice from the Advocate, and have a role in the establishment and composition of the Advocate's Panel.
+- Relatives of the deceased in major incidents: They will receive support and advice from the Advocate and have a voice in investigations.

-- The Lord Chancellor: Responsible for appointing the Advocate and receiving reports.
+- The Lord Chancellor: Responsible for appointing the Advocate and overseeing their work.

 Powered by nyModel